jgmaz/WhatATheme/resume.md

 **Imperial College London** - London, England, UK - September 2021 to Present

-I am currently a post-doctoral research associate in <a href="https://beneuro.ic.ac.uk/" target="_blank">Juan Gallego's group</a>, where I am running an experiment focused on understanding circuit-wide contributions to feedback-mediated motor control.
-In addition, I am involved in the experimental validation team for a novel neural interface, as well as working on a data science project seeking to understand how population-level communication between regions is dependent upon task state.
+I am currently a post-doctoral research associate in <a href="https://beneuro.ic.ac.uk/" target="_blank">Juan Gallego's group</a>, where I am leading electrophysiology experiments of motor control in rodents, data analysis projects of population-level communication across brain regions, and collaborating on neuromodulatory studies of the central and peripheral nervous system.
+This work involves:

+* Establishing in-house mouse electrophysiology experiments, including designing experiments, managing animal facility resources, generating experimental and surgical SOPs, setting up equipment, training lab personnel, and building relationships with veterinary and support staff.

+* Building Python data preprocessing pipelines to convert neural and behavioural data from collaborators into data structures compatible with lab codebase.

+* Developing Python data visualization and analysis pipelines using visualization, statistical and machine learning tools to investigate communication across brain regions.

+* Co-supervising Master's students on data analysis projects using machine learning techniques to investigate relationships between neural signals and behaviour.

 ### Graduate Research Assistant